Shusha Fortress: how a mountain city became Karabakh's stronghold

 This page is for practical trip building: a Shusha-centered flow, guidance on the access framework, and a fast way to plan with Pink Travel.

-A context guide on why Karabakh is not a generic regional tour, but a destination shaped by historical uniqueness, Shusha’s cultural weight, and a reopening travel framework.
+Why Karabakh is not a generic regional tour but a destination shaped by its history, Shusha's cultural weight, and a reopening travel framework.